 March International – March Vini Catena

-In May, the March International – March Vini Catena A EUR fund returned 1.07%, compared with 1.15% for the MSCI World LC.
-Year to date, the fund is up 8.73% versus a gain of 7.18% for the reference index.
+In January, the March International – March Vini Catena A EUR fund returned +0.57%, compared with +3.70% for the MSCI World LC.

-The most heavily-weighted sectors in the portfolio are distilled spirits, wines, industrial machinery and distribution.
-By country, the fund’s investments are focused on France, the US and Germany.
-The stock that contributed the most over the month was Marie Brizard, followed by Corticeira Amorin and Pernod Ricard, while Takara Shuz, Viña Concha y Toro and Tejon Ranch were the names that contributed the least to the portfolio’s performance.
+The most heavily-weighted sectors in the portfolio are distilled spirits, wines, distribution and industrial machinery.
+By country, the fund’s investments are focused on France, the US and the UK.
+The stock that contributed the most over the month was Stock Spirits Group, followed by Viña Concha y Toro and Treasury Wine Estates, while Crimsom Wine Group, Diageo and Remy Cointreau were the names that contributed the least to the portfolio’s performance.

 March International – The Family Businesses Fund

-In May, the March International – The Family Businesses Fund A EUR returned 0.59%, compared with 1.15% for the MSCI World LC.
-Year to date, the fund is up 11.45% versus a gain of 7.18% for the reference index.
+In January, the March International – The Family Businesses Fund A EUR returned +1.60%, compared with +3.70% for the MSCI World LC.

 The most heavily-weighted sectors in the portfolio are consumer discretionary, consumer staples and industrials.
-By country, the fund’s investments are focused on Switzerland, France and Germany.
-The stock that contributed the most over the month was Savencia, followed by Heineken and Axel Springer, while Helmerich & Paine, Salvatore Ferragamo and Sports Direct were the names that contributed the least to the portfolio’s performance.
+By country, the fund’s investments are focused on the US, Switzerland and Germany.
+The stock that contributed the most over the month was Sonae, followed by eDreams and Helmerich & Pain, while Remy Cointreau, Samsung Electronics and Roche Hldg were the names that contributed the least to the portfolio’s performance.

 March International – Valores Iberian Equity

-In May, the March International – Valores Iberian Equity A EUR fund returned 2.46%, compared with 1.53% for the Ibex 35.
-Year to date, the fund is up 13.59% versus a gain of 16.34% for the reference index.
+In January, the March International – Valores Iberian Equity A EUR fund returned +3.16%, compared with +4.06% for the Ibex 35.

 The most heavily-weighted sectors in the portfolio are consumer discretionary, industrials and financials.
-The fund has kept its exposure to Portugal at 13.1% through its positions in Corticeira Amorim, Galp, NOS, Sonae and CTT – Correios de Portugal.
-The stock that contributed the most over the month was CTT – Correios de Portugal, followed by NH Hoteles and Red Electrica, while eDreams Odigeo, Naturhouse and Bankinter were the names that contributed the least to the portfolio’s performance.
+We kept exposure to Portugal at 18.1% stable.
+The stock that contributed the most over the month was Bankinter, followed by eDreams and Sonae, while Red Eléctrica, Gas Natural and Ferrovial were the names that contributed the least to the portfolio’s performance.